QuePID/idarwincore/README.md

 in a very organic way.
 The data can be queried via a variety of fields such as genus/species/state/province/county/ collector/collection number/catalog number/accession number, etc.
+Also county level distribution maps can now be generated on the fly from specimen occurrence data.

 This database package is also extremely useful in diagnosing issues with Symbiota databases.
 Simply export the Symbiota data to DwC-A format, and